Signe Bruun and Alessia Russo: Arsenal Women eye Lyon forward after having world-record bid for Man Utd striker rejected

-Arsenal Women had a world-record bid for Alessia Russo rejected by Manchester United and are now in talks with Lyon for Signe Bruun; discussions are complicated given the late bid but Gunners have until midnight to get a deal completed as it is an international transfer
+Arsenal Women had a world-record bid for Alessia Russo rejected by Manchester United and are now in talks with Lyon for Signe Bruun; there will also be no second bid from Chelsea Women for Katie McCabe after a "substantial offer" was rejected by Arsenal Women last week

-Arsenal are trying to sign another striker if they cannot pull off a Deadline Day move for Alessia Russo and are in negotiations with Lyon for Signe Bruun.
+Russo is now free to talk to clubs outside England about a summer move and there has been interest from clubs in the United States.

-The Gunners, who had a world-record bid for Russo rejected by Manchester United, are in talks with Lyon for Bruun but discussions are complicated given the late bid.
+Arsenal still want to sign a forward by the end of Deadline Day, and Lyon striker Bruun remains a target.

-Bruun joined United on loan on Deadline Day last January and is thought to be open to a similar move to north London.
+The forward joined Manchester United on loan on Deadline Day last January and is thought to be open to a similar move to north London.

 Arsenal have until midnight to get a deal done for Bruun, who has made 29 appearances for Denmark, as it is an international transfer.